Stories

-As I came out of the shower my mother in law mocked me and my husband threw me out but they did not know my brother the true owner of his company had just arrived
+As I came out of the shower my mother-in-law mocked me and my husband threw me out but they did not know my brother the true owner of his company had just arrived

 The first thing I remember that morning was the sunlight pressing insistently through the curtains.
 I rolled over, expecting to find my husband already beside me, but Harold was sitting at the edge of the bed, his shoulders tense and unmoving, his gaze fixed on nothing.
 Fifteen years of marriage had taught me his silences were not empty.
 They were storms held in check.